onsi/gomega/index.md

         NegatedFailureMessage(actual interface{}) (message string)
     }

+For the simplest cases, new matchers can be [created by composition](#composing-matchers).

-Writing domain-specific custom matchers is trivial and highly encouraged.
+But writing domain-specific custom matchers is also trivial and highly encouraged.
 Let's work through an example.

 > The `GomegaMatcher` interface is defined in the `types` subpackage.